-A siphon is a pipe or tube that is used to allow the flow of various liquids.
+Most gas cylinders store the gas itself in its liquid state, and its expulsion brings it to its gaseous state.
+A siphon allows the flow of the gas to expel in its liquid state.
 This concept is comparable to drinking a beverage with a straw.
-The actual siphon portion of the cylinder is normally made of steel, stainless steel, or copper.
-This “siphon”, has different names depending on the region and industry.
-It is also known as a dip tube, liquid straw, or as generally referred to as a liquid cylinder or liquid tank.
-This does cause some confusion at times as most cylinders store the gas itself in different liquid and gas states.
-It is always best to use the expression of siphon or dip tube cylinder if a cylinder with a siphon is needed.
+The actual siphon portion of the cylinder is normally made of either steel, stainless steel, or copper.
+This “siphon” has different names depending on the region and industry.
+It is also known as a dip tube, liquid straw, or is generally referred to as a liquid cylinder, liquid tank, or siphon tank.
+It's always best to use the expression of "siphon" or "dip tube" cylinder if a cylinder with a siphon is needed.

 Siphoned Gas Cylinders